 How can I cast down the feeling of obligation, rebuking all the self prescribed negative feelings and learn to struggle well with my family this year?

-What’s pleasing to the Lord in this season isn’t the wave of guilt that comes from accidentally eating a turkey sandwich on a Friday, or how well you adhered to the “rules” that you set for yourself on Ash Wednesday, its the time you take to lean on Him in your weakness and grow in relationship with Him.
+The Lord doesn’t delight in how well you adhered to the “rules” that you set for yourself on Ash Wednesday.
+He delights in your weakness and my friend, the weaker we are, the closer we grow in relationship with Him.

-The whole point of fasting is that you are intentionally denying the flesh something that is so instinctual to our survival that it evokes a physical response and consciously choosing to replace it with something spiritual.
+The point of fasting is that you are intentionally denying the flesh something that is so instinctual or automatic that it evokes a physical response and we have to consciously choose to replace it with something spiritual.
 A lot of people chose to fast from certain food groups.
 There’s nothing inherently wrong with this, I think if it feels appropriate for you and if you feel like it helps you rely on Him in your hunger.

-It’s about taking a withdraw from earthly tendencies and making a deposit in eternity.
+Think about it as taking a withdraw from earthly tendencies and making a deposit in eternity.

 Maybe you fast from negative self talk and believing the lie that you’re not good enough